This information is applicable to the regular Physics PhD program. For the Physics – Planetary Sciences Track program information please click here.

 In order for a student to obtain candidacy status, the student must:

 - Submit a Plan of Study

 - Pass both written and oral parts of the candidacy exam

 - Form the dissertation advisory committee consisting of a chair, approved graduate faculty and graduate faculty scholars

 - Complete the required CITI & RCR workshops

-- Completion of 51 credit hours to include all required core courses, formal course work and at least 21 credit hours of remaining electives.
-(Dissertation hours are not included)
+- Completion of a minimum 30 credit hours to include all required core courses and formal coursework (Research, Independent Study or Dissertation hours are not included)